johanesalxd/spark-hybrid-compute/pyflink-dataproc-demo/README.md

-# PyFlink on DataProc Demo
+# PyFlink on Dataproc Demo

-This demo addresses common questions about running PyFlink on Google Cloud DataProc and provides practical examples for deployment and job submission.
+This demo addresses common questions about running PyFlink on Google Cloud Dataproc and provides practical examples for deployment and job submission.

 ## Questions Answered

-### 1. **Major Issues with Running PyFlink on DataProc**
+### 1. **Major Issues with Running PyFlink on Dataproc**
-- ✅ **No major issues**: DataProc officially supports Flink as an optional component since version 2.1+
+- ✅ **No major issues**: Dataproc officially supports Flink as an optional component since version 2.1+
 - ✅ **Native integration**: Flink is pre-installed and configured when using `--optional-components=FLINK`
 - ✅ **YARN integration**: Works out of the box with proper resource management

-### 2. **Best YARN Submission Mode for DataProc**
+### 2. **Best YARN Submission Mode for Dataproc**
-- ✅ **Per-job mode is recommended** for DataProc
+- ✅ **Per-job mode is recommended** for Dataproc
 - Better resource isolation between jobs
 - Easier cleanup after job completion
 - More suitable for batch processing workloads
-- Aligns well with DataProc's ephemeral cluster model
+- Aligns well with Dataproc's ephemeral cluster model

 ### 3. **Packaging Dependencies for PyFlink**
 - ✅ **Use `requirements.txt`** for Python dependencies